 Make the most of this time by claiming the space before others do!

 3. Know best practises for your tools

-Even in the lead-up to BFCM, it’s likely you will see increased traffic, queries and even purchases.
-You want to make sure that every touchpoint is primed and ready, and that there is no downtime to discourage sales or put off potential customers.
+Even in the lead-up to BFCM, it’s likely you will see increased traffic, queries, and even purchases.
+You want to make sure that every touchpoint is primed and ready and that there is no downtime to discourage sales or put off potential customers.

 Ensure you are across any new developments and innovations for your tools too!
-For example, while most marketers use SMS marketing campaigns, they’re often unaware how text reminders can drive a 20% recovery rate for abandoned carts.
+For example, while most marketers use SMS marketing campaigns, they’re often unaware of how text reminders can drive a 20% recovery rate for abandoned carts.